WebDevStudios/constant-contact-forms/readme.txt

 https://www.youtube.com/watch?v=Qqb0_zcRKnM

-**Constant Contact Forms** is the easiest way to connect your WordPress website with your Constant Contact account!
+**Constant Contact Forms** is the easiest way to connect your WordPress website with your Constant Contact account.

-Effortlessly create sign-up forms to convert your site visitors into mailing list contacts.
+-  Effortlessly create sign-up forms to convert your site visitors into mailing list contacts.
-Customize data fields, so you can tailor the type of information you collect from your users.
+-  Customize data fields, so you can tailor the type of information you collect from your users.
+-  Captured email addresses will be automatically added to the Constant Contact email lists of your choosing.

-All new email addresses that you capture will be automatically added to the Constant Contact email lists of your choosing
+**BONUS**: If you have a Constant Contact account, all new email addresses that you capture will be automatically added to the Constant Contact email lists of your choosing.
+Not a Constant Contact customer?
+Sign up for a (Free Trial)[https://go.constantcontact.com/signup.jsp] right from the plugin.

-#How To Get Started.
+##How To Get Started.

 1. Signup for a [Free Trial](http://www.constantcontact.com/index?pn=miwordpress). ( Existing Constant Contact users can skip this step).
 2. Follow [first-time setup instructions](https://knowledgebase.constantcontact.com/articles/KnowledgeBase/10054-WordPress-Integration-with-Constant-Contact).